mozilla-rally/beyond_the_paywall/README.md

     * In `about:debugging`, you should see your extension under "This Firefox"
     * If you click "Inspect", you'll be guided to a debugging site for your extension
     * The data should be available under Storage >  Extension Storage > moz-extension://......
+    * If you want to dump the current data, type `let data = await browser.storage.local.get()` in the debugging console, and then print the `data` variable.
+You can copy the object from there

 Note: These instructions are written for a MacOSX user.
 They'll likely be very similar for a Linux user, but not for Windows.